zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

 # Simple build-time configuring Zonemaster-GUI using "config.ts"

-The `config.ts` configuration file can be used for *build-time* settings of the Zonemaster-GUI, i.e. the GUI has to be rebuilt.
+The `config.ts` configuration file can be used for *build-time* settings of the Zonemaster-GUI, i.e. the installation package has to be rebuilt.

 ## Finding "config.ts"